gauravvjn/gauravvjn/README.md

 Gaurav Jain | Software Engineer | ❤️ Python | Blogger | Consultant

 #### Namaste 🙏 <Devs<Devs/>>!
 My name is Gaurav Jain.
-I’m from Jaipur(India), currently reside in Berlin(Germany).
+I’m from India, currently reside in Germany.
 I’m the creator and author of the Blog Pyscoop.

 I’m a Software Engineer who loves to read and write about Programming, Software development practices, and latest trends in internet industries.